YOU HAVE PREGNANCY OPTIONS

-Click here to download a copy of A Women’s Right to Know* informational brochure
+Click here to download a copy of A Woman’s Right to Know* informational brochure

-*A Women’s Right to Know is provided by the Texas Department of State Health Services
+*A Woman’s Right to Know is provided by the Texas Department of State Health Services

 Deciding what to do when you find out you’re pregnant is difficult.
 We want to help you step back, look at the big picture, and make the most informed decision.
 If parenting is not an option for you, don’t be afraid to explore the possibilities of adoption.
 Over the past several years the adoption process in many states has changed to give biological parents more control within the process and more rights to choose the kind of adoption they want.
 We can help answer adoption questions and provide resources such as:

 - What is the best option for my situation?